 Kinder Morgan, Inc. — $1.225 billion acquisition of Stagecoach Gas Services LLC, a natural gas pipeline and storage joint venture between Consolidated Edison, Inc. and Crestwood Equity Partners LP

-Sabalo Energy, LLC — $715 million sale of Midland Basin assets to Laredo Petroleum, Inc.
+Sabalo Energy, LLC — sale of Midland Basin assets to Laredo Petroleum Inc. for $606 million in cash and 2.507 million shares of Laredo’s common stock

 Cornerstone Building Brands, Inc. — acquisition of Prime Window Systems, LLC